 Modern Leather Tanning Industry

-Today, the leather tanning industry is now a more industrialized process.
+Today, the leather tanning industry is a more industrialized process.
 While some traditional methods persist, modern tanneries utilize advanced technology and precise quality control to create superior leather products.
-At Steel Horse Leather, we've experienced this evolution firsthand through the development of our Dagny Weekender bag.
-During the selection process for this premium weekender, we carefully evaluated different tanning methods to ensure the full-grain leather would meet our exacting standards for both durability and sophistication.
+At Steel Horse Leather, we have experienced this evolution firsthand through the development of our leather bags.
+During the selection process for our premium products, we carefully evaluate different tanning methods to ensure the full-grain leather meets our exacting standards for both durability and sophistication.
+If you are looking for beautifully crafted leather goods that reflect the highest tanning standards, explore our full collection at Steel Horse Leather.

 The Leather Tanning Process Overview

-There are several steps involved in the ancient art of tanning leather.
-It also involves different techniques and methods that produce varying colors, textures, and finishes.
-In order for us to easily understand the tanning process, we divided them into four different phases.
-The four phases are namely the Beamhouse phase, the Tanyard phase, the Retanning phase, and the Finishing phase.
-Naturally, the leather tanning process takes months to complete.
-However, as we learn, later on, there are different methods that speed up the process.
+There are several steps involved in the ancient art of tanning leather, and it also involves different techniques and methods that produce varying colors, textures, and finishes.
+To easily understand the tanning process, we have divided it into four different phases: the Beamhouse phase, the Tanyard phase, the Retanning phase, and the Finishing phase.
+The leather tanning process naturally takes months to complete; however, different methods can speed up the process considerably.

 There are certain steps to take before the actual tanning process begins.
-Naturally, we start with the preparation stage.
-This stage mainly involves skinning the animal once it arrives from the farm, slaughterhouse, or wherever the animal came from.
-In this stage, they will detach the skin from the animal and remove any scraps of flesh left from the process.
+Naturally, we start with the preparation stage, which mainly involves skinning the animal once it arrives from the farm or slaughterhouse.
+In this stage, the skin is detached from the animal and any scraps of flesh left from the process are removed.

 Beamhouse Operations

 According to the Merriam-Webster dictionary, a beam house is a part or section of the tannery where the hides are prepared.
-Basically, the first phase is also all about preparing the leather.
-This phase mainly focuses on the animal hide, how to clean it, how to treat it, and why it is necessary to treat the animal hide.
-While all other steps are important, I believe that the first phase is the most important.
+This first phase focuses on the animal hide, how to clean it, how to treat it, and why it is necessary to treat the animal hide.
+While all other steps are important, the first phase is arguably the most critical foundation of the entire process.

 The Curing Process

 The first step to any leather-making process is to stop the animal skin from decomposing.
-Otherwise, you would just have wet, rotting animal skin.
-This process is usually done as soon as possible.
 Decomposition usually begins within the first 5 hours, depending on the elements and bacterial growth.
 The way to stop the decomposition is to "cure" or preserve the hide.
-There are a few ways to cure a hide, here are some reliable methods.
+Otherwise, you would just have wet, rotting animal skin.

 Storage and Sorting

-Once the hides are done curing they are now ready for storing and/or transporting.
-Storing and transporting the hides will also differ according to the method of curing you use.
-Like for example, you must store sun-dried hides in a dry place, preferably low in humidity.
-Likewise, if you freeze the hide then you must also store and transport them while there are still frozen.
-The hide is also sorted according to its weight and quality.
-Tanners also remove unnecessary or extremely damaged portions from the hide.
+Once the hides are done curing, they are ready for storing and/or transporting.
+Storing and transporting the hides will also differ according to the method of curing used.
+Sun-dried hides must be stored in a dry place, preferably low in humidity, while frozen hides must be stored and transported while still frozen.
+The hide is also sorted according to its weight and quality, and tanners remove unnecessary or extremely damaged portions.
 The scraps are either discarded or reused to make lower-quality leather.

 Soaking and Washing Process

 After curing, the hides are usually salty and very stiff.
-To make them pliable and ready for tanning tanners soak them in water.
-This will reintroduce moisture to the leather fibers making them more usable.
+To make them pliable and ready for tanning, tanners soak them in water to reintroduce moisture to the leather fibers.
 The water usually contains some chemicals like disinfectants to prevent the risk of bacteria growing.

 The Liming Process

-In this step, the hide is treated to remove any remaining organic substance on the hide.
-Examples are the epidermis, the roots of the hair, undesired fats, and soluble proteins.
-The hide is treated in a mixture of alkali and other additives.
-This solution will weaken the hair and its roots, any proteins, fats, collagens, and more.
+In this step, the hide is treated to remove any remaining organic substance, such as the epidermis, the roots of the hair, undesired fats, and soluble proteins.
+The hide is treated in a mixture of alkali and other additives, which weakens the hair and its roots, proteins, fats, collagens, and more.
 It basically makes it easier to remove unnecessary things for making leather.

 Fleshing and Unhairing Process

 After successfully liming the hide, it now becomes easier to remove any unwanted parts of the skin.
-Most parts of the hide are now weakened and unhairing can now being. the old school way of unhairing was to use hand tools and scrapping/scudding them off.
-It was a very labor-intensive process despite the hair already being weakened.
-These days unhairing is usually done mechanically.
-There are machines, rollers, and blades that do the job efficiently.
+Most parts of the hide are now weakened and unhairing can begin.
+The old school way of unhairing was to use hand tools and scraping them off, which was very labor-intensive.
+These days, unhairing is usually done mechanically with machines, rollers, and blades that do the job efficiently.

 The Tanyard Phase

 The second phase of the leather tanning process is also the main leather-making stage.
-This phase basically takes the cleaned and disinfected hide and turns them into usable leather material.
-This phase will also take time depending on what method or technique of tanning you are using.
-Like for example, the vegetable will usually take around a few months to complete whereas chrome tanning takes only a few days.
-Machinery, tools, and the overall manufacturing capability are also a factor.
+This phase takes the cleaned and disinfected hide and turns it into usable leather material.
+The time required depends on what method or technique of tanning is being used.
+Vegetable tanning will usually take around a few months to complete, whereas chrome tanning takes only a few days.
+Machinery, tools, and the overall manufacturing capability are also factors.

 The Bating Process

 This step aims to improve the properties of the leather such as its softness and pliability.
-To do this they must bring down the PH level of the leather to a lower level using buffering salts.
-This will reverse the previous liming process done during the beam house operations.
-This process is usually known as deliming and buffering.
-However, the whole process is collectively called Bating.
-This step is very important in terms of manipulating the preferred end state of the leather and its characteristics.
-To manipulate the leather specific enzyme agents are introduced.
-These agents work better at a lower PH.
+To do this, tanners must bring down the pH level of the leather to a lower level using buffering salts.
+This will reverse the previous liming process done during the beamhouse operations, which is usually known as deliming and buffering.
+The whole process is collectively called Bating, and it is very important in terms of manipulating the preferred end state of the leather and its characteristics.
+To manipulate the leather, specific enzyme agents are introduced that work better at a lower pH.

 The Pickling Process